Here are the four components of customer relationship management…

 That is why you have to give room for flexibility between the front office and the back office.

-When we talk of technology in a customer-centric enterprise, we are referring to software and hardware.
-This will allow both front and back offices to do business from customers’ perspective.
+When we talk about technology in a customer-centric enterprise, we are referring to software and hardware.
+This will allow both front and back offices to do business from the customers’ perspective.